coltorapps/builder/apps/docs/src/app/page.md

 {% callout type="warning" title="Alpha Stage" %}
 We are successfully using Basebuilder in real-world production apps.
 However, it's important to note that the project is currently in the alpha stage, which means that breaking changes can occur even in minor or patch updates.
 {% /callout %}

 ---

-## Live Example

-A simple example of what can be accomplished with Basebuilder.

-{% basic-form-builder /%}

----